 Looking back, here’s what I think were the keys to our happy baseball family:

 Respect one another’s space—Everyone had their own personal space where they could get away if they needed to—and we used it.
-After a long day at the Cooperstown Dreams Park, everyone retreated to his/her own space to unwind and then came out refreshed and ready for the evening.
+After a long day at the meet friends online in your area, everyone retreated to his/her own space to unwind and then came out refreshed and ready for the evening.
 Everyone needs a place to call their own.

 Be flexible and respectful – Every person in our group went with the flow.
 No-one put up a fuss if they didn’t like their room, the house location, or having to share two bathrooms for 14 people.
 Like the dad who was an early riser and instead of traipsing around the kitchen making coffee at 6 a.m., he would walk the block to the gas station and buy a hot cup of coffee, then settle in the front room with his iPad, leaving the rest of us to slumber in peace.
 Love that kind of roomie!